vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 ### 2024-11-29 later in the day

 The anal swelling is no longer drawing my attention or getting in the way of my mobility.
-At this point, I consider the incident closed.
+At this point, I consider the incident closed, though I might include further updates.

+### 2024-11-30 in the morning

+Unlike the last few days, I woke up a little earlier (around 8:35 AM) without the alarm.
+The passing of stool was a little harder than yesterday, and I felt more itching / discomfort after doing so than I had previously.
+I attribute this to it being colder when I woke up and my muscles being tenser, rather than structural issues (there continued to be no bleeding and not much direct pain from the swelling).

 ## Other notes